Control how data is accessed and changed in your WinForms apps

 int myAge = Age; // Read

-is provided — outside code can see the value but not change it.
+Only get is provided β outside code can see the value but not change it.

 public string Id { get; }